facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

         - "non_uniform_scale"
             - 3-vector
             - A non-uniform scale vector to apply in addition to the uniform scale.
+          "apply_scale_to_mass"
+            - boolean
+            - Whether or not to apply the product of the geometric scaling to the mass.
         - "translation_origin"
             - string
             - One of ('COM', 'asset_local').
 Defines whether the translation provided for this object instance is applied in render asset local space or center of mass (COM) aligned space.
 All rigid object translations within Habitat-sim are in COM space, but external translations (e.g. exported from Blender) may not be.